lensemerc/writing/MLP/QOTD/main/Season 1/Creatures of the Dark - Part 1/14+ The looking-glass.md

 "Oh, Sunshim!
 Hi!"
 Pinkie waved a hoof at her energetically.

-"She downed five cups of coffee."

-"This is how I cope!"
-Pinkie Pie cheerfully replied, "I am afraid of what will happen if I stop!
-I guess it is very concerning, huh!?"

 "I owe everything to Princess Twilight Sparkle," Sunset admitted in a small voice, looking lost and absentminded, "" (посмотреть, )